dsvi/archivarius/readme.md

     hg up latest
 	mkdir build
 	cd build

+For <font color=#E95420>Ubuntu</font> you'll need `libacl1-dev` installed.

+Now you need a good C++17 conformant compiler.
+Clang with libc++ produces more effective code for the tool.
+So do something like this:

-	ccmake ..
+    CXX=clang++-8 CC=clang-8 cmake ..
-	make
+    make archivarius

-After that, create [archivarius.conf](./docs/config file format.md) file at one of those paths:
+After that, create [archivarius.conf](./docs/config file format.md), and run the built tool:

-	~/.config
-	/usr/local/etc
-	/etc

-And launch the tool `archivarius archive`
+    archivarius archive